Want to give yourself fabulous gel nails at home – or are you just looking for a good gel manicure kit? Either way – I got you sister!

 If it’s not coming off easily, just add more acetone and soak again.
 The stronger the acetone the better- if it’s weak acetone expect it to take longer.

 Another option – my girl friend Val gives herself a DIY gel manicure with NO lamps (UV or LED)!
-I was surprised this could even be done- but she’s one of those people with lots of good hacks up her sleeve.
-You can read her DIY gel nails tutorial here!
+I was surprised this could even be done- but she’s has lots of good hacks up her sleeve.
+You can read her DIY gel nails tutorial here.